Bad Monkey (TV series): Production

 In December 2018, Bill Lawrence's Doozer Productions signed an eight-figure five-year overall deal with Warner Bros.
 Television.
 In August 2021, the two studios announced the development of Bad Monkey, a 10-episode drama series based on the 2013 novel of the same name by Carl Hiaasen, with Vince Vaughn starring and Apple TV+ distributing.
 In December 2021, Michelle Monaghan, Jodie Turner-Smith, and Meredith Hagner joined the cast.
 In January 2022, Ana Villafañe, Rob Delaney, Ahmed Elhaj, Arturo Luis Soria, and Alex Moffat were added to the cast.
 In March 2022, Natalie Martinez was cast as a series regular to replace Villafañe because, according to Deadline Hollywood, "the character had been written older than Villafañe's age, leading to the decision to replace her."
 In April, L. Scott Caldwell and Charlotte Lawrence were reported to star, with Ronald Peet taking over Elhaj's role.
 In June, it was announced John Ortiz had been cast to replace Soria in the series.

-Filming began in February 2022 under the working title Marcel.
-Shooting took place in the Florida Keys and Miami, Florida.
-Filming locations included Duval Street, Key West.
+Filming began in February 2022, in the Florida Keys and Miami, Florida.
+Filming locations included Blue Springs in Orange City and Duval Street, Key West.
+In December 2024, Apple TV+ renewed the series for a second season, with production moving from Florida Keys and Miami to Los Angeles.
+In August 2025, John Malkovich was cast as a series regular for the second season.
+In September 2025, Ortiz was promoted as a series regular while Yvonne Strahovski joined the cast as a new series regular for the second season.
+In October 2025, Sam Jaeger was cast in a recurring capacity for the second season.

+Release

+Bad Monkey premiered on August 14, 2024, on Apple TV+, with the first two episodes available immediately and the rest debuting on a weekly basis until October 9, 2024.

+Reception

+The review aggregator website Rotten Tomatoes reported a 93% approval rating with an average rating of 7.1/10, based on 70 critic reviews.
+The website's critics consensus reads, "A vibrant riff on the P.I. serials of television's yesteryear, Bad Monkey is a breezy good time that fully leverages Vince Vaughn's motormouth charms."
+Metacritic, which uses a weighted average, assigned a score of 74 out of 100 based on 32 critics, indicating "generally favorable reviews".